ReDI-School/redi-js-nrw/lesson20.md

 * Call the restcountries.eu "all" API: https://restcountries.eu/rest/v2/all
 * For every country, create one `<option>` element using `document.createElement()`
 * In your `countryChanged()` function, set the view of your Leaflet map to that country's latitude and longitude
-* Try it on your own.
-If you get stuck, check the hints on the next slides
-* Still stuck?
-Ask on slack, please :)
+* Hints are on next slides.

 ---